Internal Links

 die.
 This was typical of my experience in the UK electronics industry.
 Working on projects which, for a small amount of extra

 investment, would have been great successes...but there never was that investment.
-Hardly surprising that the UK has no car industry and
+Of course, in the USA, Germany, Japan, or even China,

-does not make things like DVD recorders or Camcorders.
+does not make things like Mobile phones, tablets or digital cameras.
 We have the brainpower, but the whole country is crippled under a mass of

 overconfident, arrogant, invariably morbidly obese, badly fitting wig wearing, deadwood, in suits, spouting bullshit and lying about